haybgq/cis385/source/report-6/report6.rst

 This report covers activities performed between 2/14/22 - 2/19/22.
 As mentioned in the previous section, Selenium IDE does not require programming literacy.
-It does, however, possess commands (also known as *Selenese*) that can be leveraged by the more technical users handle complex scenarios.
+It does, however, possess commands (also known as *Selenese*) that can be leveraged by the more technical users to handle complex scenarios.
 This section covers the following topics:

 * Overview